apike/allenpike.com/_posts/2025-05-31-figma-slides-beautiful-disaster.md

 layout: post
 author: allen
 title: "Figma Slides is a Beautiful Disaster"
-summary: "A fun story about presenting."
+summary: "Some highlights and lowlights."
 date: 2025-05-31T23:45:30.955Z
 featured: false
-image: "/images/2025/figma-smash.jpg"
+image: "/images/2025/figma-offline.jpg"
-tags:
-  - llm

 ---

 I think of presentation slides as having 3 main jobs:

-1. Emphasize key points, so people remember
+1. **Emphasize key points**, so people remember
-2. Break up complex concepts, so people learn
+2. **Break up complex concepts**, so people learn
-3. Entertain, so people pay attention
+3. **Entertain**, so people pay attention

 This calls for slides that are mostly images or very short phrases.
-Usually some slides justify something a bit more complex to illustrate a point – a diagram, for example.
-This sometimes means going back and forth between Keynote and, say, Figma, but it’s worth the effort.
+A minority of slides justify designing something to match the vibe or illustrate a point – a diagram, for example.
+This can mean going back and forth between Keynote and, say, Figma, but it’s worth the effort.

 This year I’ve been spending a lot of time in Figma, so when I was asked to speak at Vancouver's JavaScript meetup I thought, “Why not try [Figma Slides](https://www.figma.com/slides/)?”
 Figma Slides launched a year back, and [graduated from beta in March](https://www.linkedin.com/posts/paigecostello_figma-slides-came-out-of-beta-today-30-activity-7308211241049591811-Z_-U/).
 I’ve used Keynote for almost 20 years now – it seemed like time for me to finally upgrade my presentation tool.